-The block will have your username and a text field for comments, which can be formatted using html.
-If your Omeka site email is also registered with Gravatar, then your Gravatar will show up above your username.
+The block will have your username and a text field for comments, which can be formatted using HTML.
+If the email address registered to the Omeka site user is also registered with Gravatar, then your Gravatar will show up above your username.
 Type your comment in the text field.

 Once you have made your comment, you can either Save Changes to save it, or configure the following options before saving:

 - Grant Access To: set which users on the Omeka site can see and comment on this Editorial block.
 SuperUsers will always be able to see Editorial blocks.
 Other users must be added.